BHFock/git-cl/docs/tutorial.md

 ### Why don’t I see all files in git cl status?

-By default, `git cl status` filters out files with uncommon Git status codes (e.g. merge conflicts, type changes, ignored files) to keep the output clean.
+By default, `git cl status` filters out files with uncommon Git status codes (e.g. merge conflicts or type changes) to keep the output clean.

 If you want to include everything, use the --all flag: